Guggenheim Fellowships - 2025

 This pre-call framework is based on previous Guggenheim Fellowship competitions, and is therefore subject to change as new information is provided by the Foundation.

 Guggenheim Fellowships are intended for individuals who have already demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts.
 Guggenheim Fellowships are grants made for a minimum of six months and a maximum of twelve months.
-Since the purpose of the Guggenheim Fellowship program is to help provide Fellows with blocks of time in which they can work with as much creative freedom as possible, grants are made freely.
-No special conditions attach to them, and Fellows may spend their grant funds in any manner they deem necessary to their work.
-The amounts of the grants vary and approximately 175 Fellowships are awarded each year.
+The purpose of the Guggenheim Fellowship program is to help provide Fellows with blocks of time to work with as much creative freedom as possible.
+No special conditions are attached to the grants and Fellows may spend their grant funds in any way necessary to their work.
+The value of each Fellowship varies, and approximately 175 are awarded each year.

 Eligibility